 These spiracles in many insects are protected by hairs and valves with flaps, and are surrounded by spines, folds and ridges.
 Further, spiracles are controlled by muscles which open up when in need of oxygen.
 During the resting period, these spiracles rest.
 One of the interesting things about spiracles is they can be adjusted in insects that can survive in dry climates.

-The closing mechanism of spiracle, or valve carries enough protein required by the insect and is known as Resilin, allowing contraction and expansion.
+The closing mechanism of the spiracle, or valve, carries enough protein required by the insect and is known as Resilin, allowing contraction and expansion.

 From grasshopper spiracles to sharks, spiracles in insects and fish are found in different forms.
 There are different types of spiracles in insects you will come across.
-Southern stingrays, also known as sand-dwelling sea animals use spiracles to breath while lying on the ocean bottom.
-Skates and Cartilaginous fish carry flat body and wing-like pectoral fins having attached to their head.
+Southern stingrays, also known as sand-dwelling sea animals, use spiracles to breathe while lying on the ocean bottom.
+Skates and Cartilaginous fish carry flat bodies and wing-like pectoral fins attached to their heads.

 Angel sharks, on the other hand, carry a flat body helping to bury themselves in the sand breath using spiracles.
 They lie beneath the sand, to wait and attack fish, crustaceans and other fish.
 Angel sharks absorb oxygen and eliminate carbon dioxide, and don’t have to swim like other sharks.